 Explore the best of British Columbia on this self-drive tour.
-Start your adventure in the cosmopolitan city of Vancouver before exploring the most stunning alpine scenery as you take to the trails and explore some of British Columbia’s most scenic hikes including the Lower Falls in Manning Provincial Park, The Kettle Valley Trail and the beautiful alpine resort of Sun Peaks and Whistler.
+Start your adventure in the cosmopolitan city of Vancouver before exploring the most stunning alpine scenery as you take to the trails and explore some of British Columbia’s most scenic hikes including The Kettle Valley Trail and the beautiful alpine resort of Sun Peaks and Whistler.

 Hiking Trails of British Columbia

 On arrival in Vancouver make your way to your downtown hotel for; the rest of the day is free.
 Overnight in Vancouver for two nights.